StackStorm/st2docs/docs/source/install/k8s_ha.rst

 st2stream
 _________
-StackStorm st2stream - exposes a server-sent event stream, used by the clients like WebUI and ChatOps to receive updates from the st2stream server.
+The StackStorm ``st2stream`` service exposes a server-sent event stream, used by the clients like WebUI and ChatOps to receive updates from the st2stream server.
 Similar to st2auth and st2api, st2stream K8s configuration includes Pod Deployment with ``2`` replicas for HA (can be increased in ``values.yaml``) and ClusterIP Service listening on port ``9102``.